Quince Orchard Medical Center

 The physical trauma of surgery triggers a stress response that affects your metabolism and places incredible demands on every system in your body, including your immune system.

 These metabolic changes are in addition to the physical impact of your surgery.
-You will have swelling, pain, and limited use of the affected body part.
+Post-surgical patients often experience swelling, pain, inflammation, decreased ROM and functional limitations.

 Post-surgery rehabilitation is the treatment you need to overcome the trauma and metabolic changes.
-The goal of rehabilitation is to promote your physical recovery and restore the level of function and mobility you had before surgery, if possible.
+The goal of rehabilitation is to promote your physical recovery and restore the level of function and mobility you had prior to your surgery.

 If full recovery isn’t possible, then rehabilitation helps you reach your new optimal level of functioning.